Capacity Allocation and Pricing of High Occupancy Toll Lane Systems with Heterogeneous Travelers: Model

 Given the capacity allocation $\rho$ and the aggregate flow $x=(x_o, x_h)$, the latency function of the HOT lanes is $C_h(x_h; \rho)$, and the latency function of the ordinary lanes is $C_o(x_o; 1 - \rho)$, respectively.
 We make the following assumptions on the latency functions: \begin{enumerate} \item[(A1)] The latency function $C_o(x_o; 1 - \rho)$ (resp. $C_h(x_h; \rho)$) is increasing in $x_o$ (resp. $x_h$), and decreasing (resp. increasing) in $\rho$. \item[(A2)] $C_o(0, 1 - \rho) = C_h(0, \rho)$ for any $\rho \in [0, 1]$. \end{enumerate}

-Assumption (A1) shows that the latency of each lane increases in the aggregate flow on that lane, and decreases in the lane capacity.
-Assumption (A2) shows that both lanes have identical \emph{free-flow travel time}, which is defined as the value of the latency function with zero flow.
+Assumption (A1) shows that the latency of each lane increases in the aggregate flow on that lane, and decreases in the lane capacity.\footnote{This assumption is supported by queueing based models \cite{lu2018probabilistic,lu2022analytical} and empirical validations \cite{national1950highway}.} Assumption (A2) shows that both lanes have identical \emph{free-flow travel time}, which is defined as the value of the latency function with zero flow.

 Given any $\sigma$, we denote the cost of an agent with preference parameters $(\beta, \gamma)$ for playing action $R_i \in \{R_{toll}, R_{pool}, R_o\}$ as $c^\beta_\gamma(R_i; \sigma)$.
 Then,

 \begin{definition} A strategy profile $s^*: \mathcal{P} \rightarrow \{R_{toll}, R_{pool}, R_o\}$ is a Wardrop equilibrium if